opentext/storyteller/docs/stl/numbering.md

 fragments dynamically based on input data and still follow a single numbering sequence.

-In the following example we define a single CSS stylesheet:
+In the following example we define a single CSS stylesheet (`link:/stylesheet.css`):

 ```css
     .section, .chapter, .body {